thiennguyen2709/SQL-Ecommerce-Analysis-Project/README.md

 7. Which products are purchased by customers purchasing product "YouTube Men's Vintage Henley" in July 2017?
 8. What is cohort map from product view to addtocart to purchase in Jan, Feb and March 2017?

-### 🎯Project Outcome:
-Summarize key findings and insights/ trends/ themes in a concise, bullet-point format.

- _Example:_

-✔️ Sales Trends: The top X% of products generate Y% of revenue.
-✔️ Inventory Optimization: Certain products are frequently out-of-stock, causing revenue loss.
-✔️ Customer Behavior: Returning customers spend Z% more per transaction than new customers.

 ---

 ## 📂 Dataset Description & Data Structure